hubmapconsortium/spatial-api/server/README.md

 ## Database
 To rebuld the database in a Docker container.

-On startup it will process the file `db/initdb.d/initdb.sql` which will define tables and stored procedures.

 ```bash
 scripts/run_local.sh -d
 ```

+On startup it will process the file `db/initdb.d/initdb.sql` which will define tables and stored procedures.

-###Build
+###Build at PSC
 To build the json, copy it to the PSC and build.
 ```bash
 cd server